Presque Isle, Maine: Geography and climate

-Presque Isle is located at (46.679321, −68.002166).

 According to the United States Census Bureau, the city has a total area of 77.60 sqmi, of which 75.76 sqmi is land and 1.84 sqmi is water.
 Presque Isle is drained by the Aroostook River and Presque Isle Stream (also called Prestile Stream).

 Presque Isle has a humid continental climate (Köppen: Dfb) typified by long cold winters and short warm summers.

 Presque Isle is the driest city in Maine, with an annual precipitation of 38.5 in.
+The local weather station operated from 1893 to 2019.